About Alan Stevens

 For more detail, see my resume.

 Alan Stevens is a father, geek, vegan and software artisan living in Knoxville, TN.
-Alan regularly speaks at software development conferences and user group meetings.
+Alan regularly speaks at industry conferences and user groups.
 Alan is an Open Space Technology facilitator.
 Alan is a Microsoft Most Valuable Professional (MVP) in C#.
 Alan is a member of ASP Insiders.
-When Alan is not hanging out with his family, posting on Twitter, singing or playing his acoustic guitar, he occasionally updates his blog at http://netcave.org.
+When Alan is not playing with his kids, enjoying a fine cigar, singing or playing his acoustic guitar, he occasionally updates his blog at http://netcave.org.

 MVP Logo ASP Insiders Logo